 Role Call: Vincent Price as Julian White — Information Provider (male)

 Related post: Welcome to Oldfield, ‘From a Whisper to a Scream’

 Details: Dir.
 Ivan Reitman.
 Perf.
 Bill Murray, Dan Aykroyd, Sigourney Weaver, Harold Ramis, Rick Moranis.
 Columbia, 1984.

 Synopsis: Comedy about three parapsychologists who catch ghosts.
 Their first assignment is at the New York Public Library, where a librarian gets scared out of her wits by a library ghost.
 John Rothman plays the insensitive library administrator.

 Role Call: Alice Drummond as Alice—Spinster Librarian/Comic Relief (female); Ruth Oliver as Library Ghost—Spinster Librarian; John Rothman as Roger Delacorte—Anti-Social Librarian

 Details: Dir.
 Robert E. Collins.
 Perf.
 Henry Fonda, Jose Ferrer, John Houseman.
 Hallmark Hall of Fame Productions, 1980.

-Synopsis: A TV biopic about a older white Florida man, Clarence Earl Gideon (Henry Fonda), who wins the Supreme Court case for the right to a lawyer at trial, regardless of being able to afford one.
+Synopsis: A TV biopic about a Florida man, Clarence Earl Gideon (Henry Fonda), who wins the Supreme Court case for the right to a lawyer at trial, regardless of being able to afford one.
 Gideon goes to the prison library several times to research the appeals process.
 The prison librarian helps him several times.